openforis/sepal-doc/docs/source/cli/ofgt.rst

     2.  inverse distance
     3.  inverse distance squared (default) weights

--   :code:`−norm` = normalize the image features and the training data features to mean 0 and std 1 (default is no normalization). −lu <image> = use given land use image for stratification of the reference data.
+-   :code:`−norm` = normalize the image features and the training data features to mean 0 and std 1 (default is no normalization).
+-   :code:`−lu <image>` = use given land use image for stratification of the reference data.

 .. danger::

     NOT IMPLEMENTED YET

--   :code:`−adm` <image> = use given administrative borders to collect weights for field plots by administrative unit (e.g. county).
-This enables you to compute statistics for each adm. unit separately.
+-   :code:`−adm <image>` = use given administrative borders to collect weights for field plots by administrative unit (e.g. county).
+This enables you to compute statistics for each administrative unit separately.

 DESCRIPTION
 ###########

-:code:`oft-nn` carries out nearest neighbour estimation or classification of an image.
+:code:`oft-nn` carries out nearest neighbor estimation or classification of an image.

--   :code:`oft-nn` classifies or estimates an output value for every image analysis unit using given training data set and k nearest neighbour algorithm.
-Nearest neighbours are determined based on Euclidean distances in the feature space.
+-   :code:`oft-nn` classifies or estimates an output value for every image analysis unit using given training data set and k nearest neighbor algorithm.
+Nearest neighbors are determined based on Euclidean distances in the feature space.
 -   In a classification, the output is the class having the largest sum of weights.
-In estimation, the output value is computed as straight or weighted average of the k nearest neighbours.
+In estimation, the output value is computed as straight or weighted average of the k nearest neighbors.
 -   You need to give at least the input image file (:code:`-i` option) and the output image (:code:`-o` option) OR the output text file (:code:`-or` option)

 .. note::

-    the program will ask for the datafile, number and location of target variables, nbr of neighbours (k) and data type (continuous or class).
+    the program will ask for the data-file, number and location of target variables, NBR of neighbors (k) and data type (continuous or class).
 Other parameters are asked when needed, if you use extra options specified under OPTIONS.

 -   Last columns of the training data set are used as the feature space.
 In other words, if the input image has four bands, last four columns of the training data set should correspond to the values for training observations.
 -   In cases of :code:`-dem` or :code:`-lu` you need to have a corresponding column in your field data text file (prompted by the program).
--   In case of dem is used, we use absolute difference: if you want to reject observations >500 m above or below the target pixel, give 500
+-   In case of DEM is used, we use absolute difference: if you want to reject observations >500 m above or below the target pixel, give 500
 -   In case of :code:`-norm`, the normalization parameters are computed from the field data.

 .. note::